-Small talk happens everywhere - at the physical office, the most common places for it are the kitchen or corridors.
-You can chat by the desk as well but be aware that long (and loud) conversations in open spaces disturb other people around.
+Small talk happens everywhere - at the physical office the most common places for it are kitchen (or the proverbial watercooler) or corridors.
+You can chat by the desk as well but be aware that long (and loud) conversations on open speces disturb other people around.

 Working from home makes meaningless and off-topic discussions harder - that makes them even more important.
-Don't hesitate to spend a couple of minutes discussing yesterday's game or today's weather with your boss or colleagues.
+Don't hesitate to spend a couple of minutes discussing yesterday game or today's weather with your boss or colleagues.